amisdun/facBookTestBot/README.md

 ```
 You must setup your facebook webhooks and get your token after setting up your facebook page, see https://developers.facebook.com/apps/

+NB: You use an Ngrok to expose your local server to be able to configure your callback url on facebook app settings

 ```

 ```
 Clone the repo
-cd backend  and run npm install OR yarn install
+cd facBookTestBot and run npm install OR yarn install

-Create a .env file in the root of backend path /facBookTestBot/.env
+Create a .env file in the root of facBookTestBot path /facBookTestBot/.env

 In the .env file you will need the following variables in other to run the project
 PORT
 MONGODB_URI